MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/share-your-code-in-tfvc-vs.md

    [I don't see the Configure Workspace link.
 What do I do next?](#workspace_exists)

-2. Confirm your workspace path, map your workspace, and get the source.
+2. Confirm your workspace path.
+Select **Map & Get** to map your workspace and get the source.

    ![Screenshot shows the Team Explorer Home page, with Map and get highlighted.](media/share-your-code-in-tfvc-vs/MapAndGet.png)